taaalha/Migration-from-AWS-to-GCP/Documentation.md

 Say Yes to run validation prompt.

 When the validation status says "Passed", click on the wave again to select it.
-Then Action→New job
+Then Action-->New job

 For operation, use Full migration, and click start.